Strategies for attracting young talent to your business

 One key way of getting in front of talented young people (possibly the future leaders of your company!) is by hosting an engaging event.
 To make your event successful, ensure you cover the following:

-• Provide a useful pitch – during your event it’s obviously important that you cover the key benefits to working in your industry, what a career path would look like, what your mission and values are and the type of skill sets that match.
+During your event, it’s obviously important that you cover the key benefits to working in your industry, what a career path would look like, what your mission and values are and the type of skill sets that match.
 However, it’s also vital that students come away with some additional knowledge that they can use after the event.
-Ensure your presentation pitch includes some actionable insights – a good example could be interview or CV tips.
+Ensure your presentation pitch includes some actionable insights – a good example could be the interview or CV tips.

-• Network with students individually – make students feel valued and show you appreciate their attendance by speaking to students directly during the event.
-Some one to one time allows you to unearth a great hire, so you can talk about how your offer matches their needs to get them more bought in to your business.
-A personal touch in an increasingly more digital world is highly valuable today.
+Make students feel valued and show you appreciate their attendance by speaking to students directly during the event.
+Someone to one time allows you to unearth a great hire, so you can talk about how your offer matches their needs to get them more bought into your business.
+A personal touch in an increasingly more digital world is highly valued today.

-• Clear marketing – ensure your marketing clearly includes a consistent message about your company values plus all incentives being offered at the event, so students know exactly what they’re getting out of it.
-Ensure design is modern and fun to attract their attention and appeal to their younger side.
+Ensure your marketing clearly includes a consistent message about your company values plus all incentives being offered at the event, so students know exactly what they’re getting out of it.
+Ensure the design is modern and fun to attract their attention and appeal to their younger side.
 Marketing avenues could include flyers/posters at the university or a space in the university magazine or website.

 If you can’t host your own event, then think about sponsoring an event where your young target audience will be present.
 This way you can still provide your pitch and free insight (think printed information) plus some memorable incentives.

-The next generation of professionals have grown up in a much more technology focused environment than any before.
+The next generation of professionals has grown up in a much more technology-focused environment than any before.
 To keep up with them:

-• Offer the latest technology and tools to employees.
 This includes everything from their laptop (we vote mac!) to modern internal tools (such as reducing emails with ‘Slack’ channels).
-This shows you’re not a dated company and will evolve with the ever changing times.
+This shows you’re not a dated company and will evolve with the ever-changing times.

 3. Offer flexibility